Dr Karina Bénazech Wendling

 Two more peer-reviewed articles to come in 2023.

-Her research focuses on the interactions between education, charity, religious conversion and national identity.
-More broadly, her research investigates the relationship between religion, politics and colonialism in the transatlantic world.
+My research focuses on the interactions between education, charity, religious conversion and national identity.
+More broadly, my projects investigate the relationship between religion, politics and colonialism in Europe and the transatlantic world.

 If you would like to get in touch, or if you have questions regarding my research projects, please contact me.